vrcAlbert/documentation-api/source/javascript/$container/index.rst

 	Function with sub-functions
 		Many functions of the Novius OS Javascript API have sub-functions.
 The first parameter is the name of a sub-function.
-		If this parameter is omit, sub-function default is called.
+		If this parameter is omitted, the default sub-function is called.

 			.. code-block:: js

 				$('#id').nosTabs('open', {
 					url: 'url',
 					iframe: false,
-					label: 'title',
+					label: 'Title',
 					labelDisplay: true,
 					iconUrl: 'icon.png',
 					iconSize: 16